Registration and qualifications

 Further information on the substance authority (general approval) requirements under the Medicines and Poisons Act 2019 for an immunisation program service is detailed Medicines and Poisons Act 2019 Factsheet: Immunisation programs – registered nurses (PDF 219 kB)

 Qualified enrolled nurses can administer vaccinations, but only on a doctor’s oral or written instruction and under the supervision of a doctor or registered nurse.
 Nurses graduating from approved courses from 2008 onwards have completed relevant medicine administration units as part of their curriculum which qualifies them to administer vaccines.

 Graduates who have not completed the relevant medicine administration units have a notation on their registration, published on the register of practitioners.
 The notation states: ‘Does not hold Board-approved qualification in administration of medicines’.
 Enrolled nurses with this notation are not qualified to administer vaccines.

-More information on medicine administration by enrolled nurses is available through the Nursing and Midwifery Board of Australia.
+More information on medicine administration by enrolled nurses is available through the Office of the Chief Nursing and Midwifery Officer

 All midwives may administer a vaccination to a person on the prescription of an authorised prescriber, including endorsed midwives, medical practitioners, and nurse practitioners, providing the midwife is working within their established scope of practice.